sadol/edu/bash/README.md

 Some solutions to BASH exercises.
-Use as a memory refresher.
+Use it as a memory refresher.